OnionIoT/Omega2-Dash-Test-Program/src/openwrt/README.md

-# How to compile lv_example using OpenWRT build system
+# How to compile omega2-dash-test-program using OpenWRT build system

-> Instructions on compiling lv_example package for Omega2 platform from source code in github repo specified by `PKG_SOURCE_URL` variable in the `Makefile` in this directory.
+> Instructions on compiling omega2-dash-test-program package for Omega2 platform from source code in github repo specified by `PKG_SOURCE_URL` variable in the `Makefile` in this directory.

 First add this makefile to the Onion feed in the build system:

 ```
 # assuming you're in the build system top directory
-mkdir feeds/onion/lv_example
+mkdir feeds/onion/omega2-dash-test-program
-cp <PATH TO THIS REPO>/openwrt/Makefile feeds/onion/lv_example/
+cp <PATH TO THIS REPO>/src/openwrt/Makefile feeds/onion/omega2-dash-test-program/
 ```

 Then install the package to the build system: